cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/planned/2025-10-16-investigate-worktree-protocol/worklog.md

 **Updated `analysis-findings.md`**: Added section on missing passive restraints as a new contributing factor.

+**Updated `analysis-findings.md`**: Recontextualized and rewrote the document to center on the passive restraint strategy, integrating previous findings and recommendations into this new framework.

 **Next Steps**: Review findings with user and determine implementation priorities for Phase 2 (Documentation Enhancement).